A prime hot spring, hiking and ski getaway with artisanal cheese and microbrews

 In the northern corner of Tochigi lies the Nasu Highlands, a quiet mountainous area that is the perfect getaway from the bustle of Tokyo.
-At the center of the area is Mt.
-Nasu, actually a cluster of volcanic mountains that is home to some of the region's premier hot springs.
-When you're finished at the hot springs, enjoy the natural beauty of Mt.
+At the center of the area sits Mt.
+Nasu, which is actually a cluster of volcanic mountains that is home to some of the region's premier hot springs.
+When you are finished at the hot springs, enjoy the natural beauty of Mt.
 Nasu on one of its many hiking trails.

 The JR Tohoku Shinkansen from Tokyo Station will get you to Nasushiobara Station in 70 minutes.
 From Nasushiobara Station, you can use local buses to access various destinations in the Nasu area.

 The Nasu area boasts some of the most beautiful forests in the Kanto region.
 Hiking trails lead you to various waterfalls on Mt.
 Nasu.
 Suspension bridges on the lower slopes of the mountain provide an easy way to enjoy the natural scenery.
-During the fall season, the slopes of Mt.
-Nasu put on an impressive display of autumn colors.
+During the fall season, the hills of Mt.
+Nasu offer an impressive display of autumn colors.

 Nasu is a popular hiking destination, with trails for all experience levels.
 A ropeway ride followed by a 45-minute hike takes you to the summit of Mt.
 Nasu.
-If you’re up to the challenge, you can climb Asahi or Chausa peak to see spectacular views of Nikko National Park.
+If you are up to the challenge, you can climb Asahi or Chausa peaks to see spectacular views of Nikko National Park.

 Nasu is known all over Japan for its hot springs.
-The two most famous hot spring destinations are the Nasu Onsen and Shiobara Onsen villages.
+The two most famous hot-spring destinations are the Nasu Onsen and Shiobara Onsen .
 Both villages offer an array of premier onsen with stunning mountain views.

 The Nasu area produces large amounts of dairy, second only to Hokkaido .
-Cheese Garden Gohokan is a popular shop and café known for its dairy products.
+Cheese Garden Gohokan is a famous shop and café known for its dairy products.
 Be sure to try the famous soft-serve ice cream and the special cheesecake.

-Nasu Kogen Beer's brewery has put Nasu on the map for craft beers.
-The brewery was founded by a furniture making family in 1996 who learned their brewing techniques in Germany.
+Nasu Kogen Beer has put Nasu on the map with its craft brews.
+The brewery was founded by a furniture-making family in 1996 that learned their brewing techniques in Germany.
 Every year at the end of September, a beer festival is held at the brewery.
-Microbreweries are hard to come by in Japan, so this is a must-visit for any beer enthusiast.